MarkV2323/Dotfiles_MVincent/README.md

 ## Shell overview

 * .bash_profile - Contains useful alias, SSH key setup and prompt configuration.
+You should use this as your `.bashrc` if you are not running zsh.

 ## Neo-Vim overview